-SRAM has effectively dropped a bomb on road bike shifting over the past year.
-There’s no doubt that RED eTap is the most innovative drivetrain we’ve seen and the simplicity of going 1x on dirt has since proven itself for road, cyclocross, triathlon and gravel riding.
+SRAM has effectively dropped a bomb on road bike shifting over the past year by introducing both SRAM Red eTap and 1x drivetrains for the road.
+Here we’re talking specifically about the simplicity of the new SRAM Force 1 groupset for road, CX and gravel bikes.
 After riding the full Force 1 drivetrain on a couple of different bikes, I can say that under most riding conditions, you’ll forget all about that pesky front derailleur.

 - Force 1 carbon crankset available in all BB flavors